 These components are checked by local site operators on a fortnightly basis.
-The system manufacturer (Perkin Elmer) carry out annual preventative maintenance.
+The system manufacturer (Perkin Elmer) carries out annual preventative maintenance.
 The data from the system is checked Monday to Friday by Ricardo's daily data checking team.
-If there is an instrument failure Perkin Elmer are called out to the site to repair the problem.
+If there is an instrument failure Perkin Elmer engineers are called out to the site to repair the problem.
 There are no hot spare Thermal Desorbers or Gas Chromatographs, so some considerable downtime is possible if the instrument fault cannot be diagnosed and/or repaired quickly.

 Further data loss is likely due to instrument detector stability following power cuts, preventative maintenance visits and instrument faults.
 It can take several days for the instrument to stabilise.
 This problem is unavoidable with chromatography, we ensure all faults are diagnosed within 48 hours (excluding weekends and public holidays), and all faults are repaired following diagnosis unless this is not possible, for example where a component has failed that needs to be ordered.
+In addition, specific peaks can be affected by co-elution with a system artefact or other unknown hydrocarbons resulting in reduced data capture for individual species.